Feeling delighted. I have been trying to get this glove membrane since I started making bread again recently and it has always eluded me.

 It doesn’t help that my Philips mixer is really taking a beating from all the heavy bread mixing.
 Serendipitously, we came across a Mayer sale selling the white (yes, only white) classic KitchenAid at sgd399.
 Whoa, big discount from $699, and so we bought it.

-Long story short, this 手套膜 or glove membrane is achieved in under 20 min, with no hand kneading, using the killer toast recipe.
-Here are some simple steps:
+Long story short, this 手套膜 or glove membrane was achieved in under 20 – 30 min, using the killer toast recipe (see recipe further down this post).

 1. First 5 min – At speed 1 & 2, knead all ingredients except butter and salt.
 Dough will be very sticky.
-Knead till a rough elastic dough is formed.
-Scrape down sides with silicone spatula to ensure even mixing every time you stop the mixer.
+Knead till a rough, elastic dough is formed.
+Scrape down sides and hook with silicone spatula to ensure even mixing every time you stop the mixer.
+At the last 1-2 min, you can increase to speed 4.

-2. Next 5 min – Add in butter and salt, knead using speed 2.
+2. Next 2-3 min – Add in butter and salt, knead using speed 1-2 for the first few mins.
 The dough will break up again and look oily and lumpy due to butter.
 Knead till it comes together again and start to climb up dough hook.
+You should see most of the butter has been absorbed.

-3. Next 10 min – Use Speed 2 and then speed 4, stopping every 2 min or so to check for elasticity using window pane test.
-Always start from 1 then 2 then 4.
-When checking, at the same time, dislodge dough from hook using silicone spatula and try to turn it around, otherwise dough seems to be spinning around with hook and not kneaded.
-After 5- 8 min, increase checks to every 30 s to 1 min to avoid over kneading.
+3. Next 10 min – Use up to speed 4, stopping every few mins or so to scrape down and turn dough – dislodge dough from hook using silicone spatula and try to turn it around, otherwise dough seems to be spinning around with hook and not kneaded.
 Dough should become increasingly soft and elastic and smooth.
-Another way to see is that there are no more dough sticking to bottom of mixing bowl when hook is turning, they have all come together around the hook.
+Another way to see is that there are no more or just very little dough sticking to bottom of mixing bowl when hook is turning, they have all come together around the hook.

-- Don’t be too fixated with timing, sometimes it may still stretch to 30 or 45min due to a variety of factors like weight of eggs, humidity, temperature of surrounding and ingredients and brand of flour (different brands have different protein content).
+- Don’t be too fixated with timing, it varies due to a variety of factors like weight of eggs, humidity, temperature of surrounding and ingredients and brand of flour (different brands have different protein content).

 - While a full membrane glove is ‘fun’ to achieve, it is not a must.
 A reasonable sized window pane is good enough.
 Most buns (because of small volume) and whole meal loaf (because of weight of mixed grains) do not require full window pane.
 Depend more on your sense of sight and touch to gauge.
 Just by scrutinizing the dough surface, you can see the coarse fibers slowly kneaded away to complete smoothness.
 Below is the picture of a smooth elastic dough that will surely give a good window pane, so there are other signs to tell if dough is ready.